RjDark39/skyline/README.md

 ### Disclaimer
 * **Nintendo Switch** is a trademark of **Nintendo Co., Ltd**
 * **Android** is a trademark of **Google LLC**
+###
+*Skyline is not affiliated, associated, authorized, endorsed by, or in any way connected with Nintendo.
+No licensed resources are included.
+Files created with or resulting from this project are not intended for sale or distribution.
+This project is for educational and archival purposes only.*